atpaul10/Internship-Tasks-/README.md

 Task 1 Registration Form

-In Task 2 taking the registration form data into the table
+In Task 2, display the registration form data in the table.